-On the second day, tour the Lower East Side.
+On the same day, or a second chosen date, tour the Lower East Side.
 The Lower East Side is the ultimate immigrant neighborhood.
 A popular place for newly arrived immigrants to New York going back to the 1840's, the Lower East Side has seen large immigrant populations from Germany, Italy, Eastern Europe, the Caribbean and Asia.
 Join us for a walk through history as you learn why immigrants gathered in this area and why they left.
-Sample food from famous eateries in the area (at own cost) and see landmarks that tell the story of this unique neighborhood.
+Sample food from famous eateries in the area and see landmarks that tell the story of this unique neighborhood.

 Meet your guide and group at 9:30am in Battery Park on Manhattan’s southern tip of Manhattan.
 Then head to the ferry terminal and bypass the crowds for priority boarding on to the Liberty Island ferry.

 After a relaxing ride, disembark on Liberty Island for a guided tour of the Statue of Liberty Museum.
 See one of the statue’s original torches, marvel at rare Statue of Liberty memorabilia, and admire the poem "The New Colossus,” which adorns a plaque that was at the base of the statue from 1903 until the 1980s.
 You’ll also have an opportunity to capture stunning images of the New York skyline from the statue’s observation deck.

 Next board the ferry for Ellis Island, where you discover the fascinating history of America's peak immigration years.
 Visit the Great Hall and learn about the process of going through Ellis Island as an immigrant newly arriving to America.
 Hear personal stories, view family photos, and learn how you too can trace your own family here.

 Your tour concludes around lunchtime, leaving you free to explore the island further at your own pace.
 Grab lunch (own expense), take in the surrounding views, and savor a few more hours exploring this heart of American history.